 - Size: Crocodiles are several feet longer than alligators when fully grown.

-We’ll explore these changes and interesting facts about each species more below.
+We’ll explore these differences and interesting facts about each species more below.

 Alligator and Crocodile Appearance